• Facebook

 Veganashi

 Veganashi already has two locations in Barcelona.
 We only went to the one in C/ de Lleida 33, which only opened in 2022, as it was near our apartment.
 It’s a small, cosy place close to the Montjuïs Magic Fountains.
 And, by the way, if you’re in the area, you should definitely check out the light show at the fountain.
+The light show can’t be missed from an itinerary for a perfect day in Barcelona.
 It’s like Barcelona’s own Bellagio!
 But anyway, back to Veganashi!
 The interior looks a bit more playful with the colours and decoration.

 I love that they only use wholegrain rice, it’s healthier and black rice and red rice are pretty as well.
 Since we went there right after their opening, they didn’t have a physical English menu yet (they showed us a digital draft though).
 So I’m gonna tell you the Spanish names of the dishes we had: